isaacnmm/pestpolicy-hugo2XX/content/posts/best-pop-filter-for-blue-yeti/index.md

 Choosing the best pop filter for blue yeti is easier said than done.
 Pop filters will help with plosives - sounds like 'P' & 'B'.
 Such plosives may enter the mics and lead to annoying heavy bass/ breath sound.

 The spittle moisture may gather on the microphones diaphragm and could also shorten the condenser capsules - leading to bad music production experience in the recording studio.
 Maybe you already know that close miking has setbacks, including damaging your mic filters.
-Also, check the [[headphones](https: //pestpolicy. com/best-dj-headphones/) for music production](https: //pestpolicy. com/[best](https: //pestpolicy.
+Also, check the [[headphones](https://pestpolicy.com/best-dj-headphones/) for music production](https://pestpolicy.com/[best](https://pestpolicy.com/best-headphones-for-guitar-amps/)-headphones-for-music-production/).

-com/best-headphones-for-guitar-amps/)-headphones-for-music-production/).

 ##  Reviews: Top 7 Best Pop Filter for Blue Yeti 2025